bernard357/mcp-watch/README.md

 InfluxDB and using the database `mcp`.
 After that, build the dashboard that you were dreaming of with fantastic rendering capabilities of Grafana.

 Below is an example settings for the widget that reports on CPU hours.
-Each region has a different line in the diagram, yet this could be segmented by location.
+Each region has a different line in the diagram, yet this could be segmented by location to get more details.

 ![CPU Hours](docs/cpu-hours.png)